 - The limitation in the Home Building Act (NSW) that only stage progress payments were authorised no longer applies to homeowner projects.
 This means that monthly progress claims and payments are once again permitted in building contracts for homeowner projects.
 This includes typical projects under an ABIC SW H NSW contract.

-- The NSW Security of Payments regime now applies to homeowner projects.
-This benefits the builder's rights to secure timely payment.
-If a builder serves an SOP claim and invoice, the homeowner/client needs to be aware of the time frames and procedures in the NSW Security of Payments legislation.
+- The NSW Security of Payments legislation now applies to homeowner projects.
+This benefits the contractor's rights to secure timely payment.
+If a contractor serves an SOP claim and invoice, the homeowner/client needs to be aware of the time frames and procedures in the legislation.

 Note.
 The ABIC authors are planning to revise the ABIC Simple Works H NSW contract to reinstate the familiar ABIC-standard monthly progress payments, which will bring it in line with the Major Works H NSW contract.

 - Application of the NSW SOP Act and Regulations

 - Main purpose of the NSW Act

 - Parties should seek legal advice

 - How is the NSW Act invoked?